FerranSalguero/Redirecter/README.md

 Redirecter
 ==========

-Simple redirect project with parameters to #WhereShouldIBuy, can be extrapolated to other scenarios
+Simple moved project redirecter with parameters to #WhereShouldIBuy, can be extrapolated to other scenarios